LLNL/Abmarl/README.md

 We must define a configuration script that specifies the environment and agent parameters.
-Once we have this script, we can use the command-line interface to train, play, and analyze agent behavior.
+Once we have this script, we can use the command-line interface to train, visualize, and analyze agent behavior.
 Full examples can be found [here](examples/).

 ### Creating a configuration script